 Strength & Conditioning Coach

-Strength and Conditioning Coach Mark Cesari is in his sixth season with the Wolf Pack in 2016-17.
+Strength and Conditioning Coach Mark Cesari is in his seventh season with the Wolf Pack in 2017-18.

 Cesari is no stranger to working with professional athletes, as he has designed and implemented strength and conditioning programs for NHL, AHL, Olympic, and USA development athletes.
 He came to the Wolf Pack after spending two years as the Rehabilitation Coordinator at a clinic in Montreal, Quebec.
 Prior to that, Cesari spent three seasons as the strength and conditioning coach/athletic trainer with the Rochester Institute of Technology hockey program.

 In 2005, Cesari worked with both the Phoenix Mercury of the WNBA and the Phoenix Roadrunners of the ECHL as the assistant athletic trainer and strength and conditioning coach.
 Cesari completed his Masters of Science degree in Sports Health Care from the Arizona School of Health Sciences in 2006.
 In 2004, he earned his bachelors degree in Exercise Science from Concordia University in Montreal.
 Cesari, a native of Montreal, currently resides in Glastonbury, CT with his wife Jennifer and their son Jackson.